 This financial report is designed to provide a general overview of the Fund's finances and to show the Fund's accountability for the money it receives.
-The Fund is administered by the West Virginia Water Development Authority on behalf of the West Virginia Bureau for Public Health.
+The Fund is administered by the West Virginia Water Development Authority on behalf of the WV DEP.
 If you have questions about this report or need additional information, contact the Executive Director or the Chief Financial Officer of the West Virginia Water Development Authority, 1009 Bullitt Street, Charleston, West Virginia 25301; call 304-414-6500 or visit the Authority's website (www.wvwda.org).

-STATEMENT OF NET POSITION June 30, 2022
+STATEMENT OF NET POSITION June 30, 2024